deodandem/judith/content/posts/Questions.md

 **A:**

 It's not outside of the realm of possibility, but there are several logistical items that we'd have to be on the same page about.
-If you're curious, [**email me**](chiloschista@proton.me).
+If you're curious, [**email me**](mailto:chiloschista@proton.me).

-<div style="font-size:25px; margin: 50px auto 50px 275px; width: fit-content;">//</div>

-**Q:** Do you have an OnlyFans or Fansly?
-Do you sell custom content?

-**A:** I made an OnlyFans recently.
-My username is chiloschista.

-<div style="font-size:25px; margin: 50px auto 50px 275px; width: fit-content;">//</div>

-**Q:**

-What motivated you to start camming?
-Why do you do this?
-Is this a short-term or long-term thing?
-Do you have another profession?

-**A:**

-During the pandemic, when I was far more isolated, I would watch models on CB to decompress at the end of the day.
-Beyond the immediate horniness this triggered in me, I found myself admiring and interested in the work the women did and in how the crowd interacted with them.
-I also loved the token coin sound, and continue to love it.

-I was a graduate student with a stipend, busy writing and teaching, and not yet detransitioned.
-About four years later I found myself in the position of taking on contract work as a college admissions essay tutor as I pursued post-graduate training to practice psychoanalysis in NYC.
-The contract work I took on was frustrating to me, and I have found that my interest in creative writing has overtaken any remaining desire I have to complete my dissertation and/or pursue an academic career.

-The training I'm in will take three or four more years for me to complete.
-I'm planning to use this journey in sex work to both fund my life (on a meager and basic level, so I can afford rent, out-of-pocket health expenses, and educational expenses, and hopefully move into a studio or one-bedroom), and to explore a different form of social work.

 <div style="font-size:25px; margin: 50px auto 50px 275px; width: fit-content;">//</div>

 <b>Q:</b>